 How To Build A $500 IRL Streaming Backpack

-For those with low funds and no real desire to use an external camera, TVU Anywhere running on a smartphone and used in conjunction with TVU Producer live switching is a great approach.
-If some money is available and the flexibility offered by using an external camera is needed, a great IRL streaming backpack can be built using a Galaxy/Pixel Phone, TVU Anywhere and a Magewell converter box.
+If some money is available and the flexibility offered by using an external camera is needed, a great IRL streaming backpack can be built using a smartphone, TVU Anywhere and a Magewell converter box.

 Selecting the right approach means knowing what needs to be accomplished, how the backpack will be used and how much funding is available.
 The answers to those questions will determine which approach is right.
 Regardless of the selection, however, there is a great alternative for use at any level.